ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/public/Readme.md

 ![manageactions_image](./images/alertstopbar.jpg)

 3. Once in the manage actions pane, there will be list of all the action groups.
-Select you action group.
+Select your action group.

 4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the deployment time.
 Here you can add as many emails as you want to send alert notifications.